 Are you a business that hires contractors or freelancers?

-In a matter of months, Her Majesty Revenue & Customs (HMRC) will roll-out a controversial tax change with serious implications for contractors and the businesses that hire them.
-From April 2020, private sector companies will have to follow the same rules as the public sector with regards to IR35 – otherwise known as the ‘off-payroll working rules’.
+In April next year, Her Majesty Revenue & Customs (HMRC) will roll-out a controversial tax change with serious implications for contractors and the businesses that hire them.
+From April 2021, private sector companies will have to follow the same rules as the public sector with regards to IR35 – otherwise known as the ‘off-payroll working rules’.

 What is IR35?